mshgayar/myocp/README.md

   - One Machine for storage ( NFS Server)

 ### Preparing the OCP-Services Machine : This Machine in installed with Centos 8
+  - We Have to install the below services
+    > DNS Server
+    > DHCP Server
+    > HAProxy Server
+    > Apache Server